openforcefield/open-forcefield-tools/README.md

 A `PhysicalProperty` class has members:
 * `MassDensity.ThermodynamicState`: A `ThermodynamicState` object
 * `MassDensity.MeasurementMethod`: A `MeasurementMethod` object
+* value: the value in simtk units
+* uncertainty: the statistical uncertainty with simtk units

 If this physical property is a computation, we could additionally have a 'Model' object, which would include the force field parameters and functional form (will come back to that later).